openshift/training/beta-2-setup.md

         systemctl enable openvswitch

-1. Edit the `OPTIONS=` line of your `/etc/sysconfig/docker` file:

-        OPTIONS=--insecure-registry 0.0.0.0/0 -H fd://

-    The `--insecure-registry` option tells Docker to trust any registry on the specified subnet, without requiring a certificate.
-You would want to exchange the subnet above with whatever subnet your OpenShift environment is running on.
-Ultimately, we will be running a Docker registry on OpenShift, which explains this setting.

 1. Enable Docker

         systemctl enable docker

-1. Add iptables port rules for OpenShift by editing `/etc/sysconfig/iptables`.
-The port range is wide open for now, but will be significantly closed in future releases.
-In between the following rules:

-        -A INPUT -m state --state RELATED,ESTABLISHED -j ACCEPT -A INPUT -p icmp -j ACCEPT

-    Add these rules:

-         -A INPUT -p tcp -m state --state NEW -m tcp --dport 10250 -j ACCEPT -A INPUT -p tcp -m state --state NEW -m tcp --dport 8443:8444 -j ACCEPT -A INPUT -p tcp -m state --state NEW -m tcp --dport 7001 -j ACCEPT -A INPUT -p tcp -m state --state NEW -m tcp --dport 4001 -j ACCEPT -A INPUT -p tcp -m state --state NEW -m tcp --dport 443 -j ACCEPT -A INPUT -p tcp -m state --state NEW -m tcp --dport 80 -j ACCEPT

-1. Enable iptables:

-        systemctl enable iptables

 1. Add the following OpenShift client config variable to the `.bash_profile` for `root`: